 - Select the [Start Operational Session] button to start the test.

 Inform students of the test session ID.
 The session ID is automatically generated upon selecting the [Start Operational Session] button in the previous step.
-Write the session ID, as shown in figure 9, in a place where all students can clearly view for group administrations; provide the written session ID directly to the student for one-on-one administrations; or for kindergarten through grade two students, enter the session ID directly into the secure browser to help them log on.
+Write the session ID, as shown in figure 9, in a place where all students can clearly view for group administrations; provide the written session ID directly to the student for one-on-one administrations; or, for K–2 students, enter the session ID directly into the secure browser to help them log on.
 The current session ID also appears on the Test Administrator Interface screen saver, when the screen saver is active.

 Figure 9.
 Session ID at the top of the Test Administrator Interface

-Instruct students to open the secure browser, if it isn’t open already, and log on using the Student Sign In web form.
-For kindergarten through grade two students, perform the sign-in steps for them.
+Instruct students to open the secure browser, if it isn't open already, and log on using the Student Sign In web form.
+For K–2 students, perform the sign-in steps for them.